 Using the ‘Problem - Solution’ format

-- Stick to one issue – e.g. Job losses from cuts to dodgy multinationals; privatisation leads to worse services; backlog of visas processing should be solved by proper resourced system; outsourcing our visa system is a huge privacy concern.
+- Stick to one issue – e.g. the loss of 100 Tassie jobs, our public services being sold off to dodgy multinationals, privatisation leads to worse services, privatising our visa system is a huge privacy concern, national security concerns.

 How to increase chances of getting published